EllKyGr/Pycro/README.md

 2. Create a new Python environment and activate it. (optional but recommended)__*__
 3. `git clone git@github.com:EllKyGr/Pycro.git` then `make pycro`

 __*__ The main reason for using a Python environment is just for containment sake.
-On the other hand the plugins related to this packages will not work as intended if the latter are missing.
+On the other hand the plugins related to these packages (LSP and yapf) will not work as intended if the latter are missing.
 Meaning to use Micro's full capacity (while developing Python) these two packages should be present.

 ### Step by Step
 1. Installing Micro: